dss-extensions/dss_capi/README.md

 For the Windows build process, the `KLUSolve.dll` from the official OpenDSS repository/distribution is used.
 This may change in the future.

 The output files will be placed into the `lib/win_x64` folder.

+If you just need the DLLs, you can also find the x64 DLLs and LIBs in [the artifacts from the AppVeyor instance](https://ci.appveyor.com/project/PMeira/dss-capi/branch/master/artifacts).
+These files are built after each commit to this repository and are kept for 6 months.

 ### On Linux